2023 Martyr's Memorial A-Division League: Controversy

-The All Nepal Football Association sanctioned Sankata BSC for delaying the kick-off of their match against Nepal APF FC and latter club for delaying the kick-off of the second half of the game.
+The All Nepal Football Association (ANFA) sanctioned Sankata BSC for delaying the kick-off of their match against Nepal APF FC and the latter club for delaying the kick-off of the second half of the game.

 FC Khumaltar was also sanctioned for breaking locker-room chairs after a 7–3 loss to Machhindra FC at Chyasal Stadium.

-After attempting to "attack"a referee following a 1–1 draw against New Road Team, players of Machhindra FC were sanctioned by the Football Association.
+After attempting to "attack" a referee following a 1–1 draw against New Road Team, players of Machhindra FC were sanctioned by ANFA.